cine-file/rate/README.md

 - `Database-Restaurants` stores one row per restaurant rating, with a `user` column plus restaurant metadata, score fields, category scores, notes, `placeId`, and timestamps.
 - `Summary-Restaurants` stores one row per restaurant for group comparison.

-The old per-user tabs are still supported as a fallback while migrating:

-- Film legacy tabs are named after each user.
-- Restaurant legacy tabs are named `{UserName}-Restaurants`.
-- Old `Summary`, `Films`, `Restaurant Summary`, and `Restaurants` tabs are not used by live website calls. `setupActiveSheetTabs` can absorb rows from old `Films` / `Restaurants` into the proper database tabs before you delete them.

 Legacy `Users` rows with plain PINs are supported for login and can be migrated to hashes by the backend after a successful login.

-## Sheet Migration
+## Sheet Setup

+The active website backend uses only these sheet tabs:

+- `Database-Films`
+- `Summary-Films`
+- `Database-Restaurants`
+- `Summary-Restaurants`
+- `Users`

-Do not manually move rows unless the migration helpers fail.
-Paste and deploy `Code.gs`, then run these functions from the Apps Script editor:
+Paste and deploy `Code.gs`, then run `setupActiveSheetTabs` from the Apps Script editor.
+This formats the active tabs and rebuilds `Summary-Films` and `Summary-Restaurants` from the database tabs.

-1. Select `dryRunMigrateFilms` and click **Run**.
-Confirm the returned counts look right.
-2. Select `migrateFilms` and click **Run**.
-This creates/fills the film database tab and leaves old user tabs untouched.
-3. Optional: select `dryRunMigrateRestaurants`, then `migrateRestaurants` to do the same for the `Restaurants` tab.
-4. Select `setupActiveSheetTabs` and click **Run**.
-This formats the active tabs, absorbs accidental rows from old `Films` / `Restaurants`, and rebuilds `Summary-Films` and `Summary-Restaurants`.

-After setup, new film saves write to `Database-Films` and rebuild `Summary-Films`; new restaurant saves write to `Database-Restaurants` and rebuild `Summary-Restaurants`.
+New film saves write to `Database-Films` and rebuild `Summary-Films`; new restaurant saves write to `Database-Restaurants` and rebuild `Summary-Restaurants`.
 The website still receives the same response shape it used before, so the UI and stats should behave the same.

 ## Security Model